-Our goal is to give you a sensible perspective about crypto trading that most traders only learn after months… or even years of trial, error and loss.
+This guide will help you navigate the exciting yet risky world of trading cryptocurrency.
+Our goal is to give you a sensible perspective about crypto trading that most traders learn only after months or years of trial and error.

 This guide does not provide any financial advice.
 Trading is entirely at your own risk.
 This guide is provided for educational purposes only.
 We hope it helps you manage the risks and make better choices if you do decide to trade cryptocurrency.

-3 Keys to Crypto Trading
+Three Keys to Crypto Trading

-There are 3 keys to trading:
+There are three keys to trading:

 The essential questions of trading reduce to this:

-- What to buy?
+- What should I buy?

-- How much to buy?
+- How much should I buy?

-- When to buy?
+- When should I buy?

-- When to sell?
+- When should I sell?

-The Boom/Bust Market Cycle
+The Boom/Bust Cycle

 One of the most popular ideas in the crypto space is the ‘boom and bust’ market cycle, described by the ‘Wall Street Cheat Sheet’ as shown: